calebjmatthews/endless-desert/concept.md

     - Cook a dish with X traits
     - Complete some # of trades
     - Mark some # of equipment
-    - Mark one equipment of X rarity
+    - Mark one equipment of X tier

 ## Tabs:
   - Map, showing locations of each building and the river running through the middle